-Refurbishment Plans Update:
+Refurbishment Plans Update Jan 2024

-The Town Council have appointed local commercial contractors Ben E Morgan Building Ltd to undertake the extension and renovation works, which have been designed by local architects Morgan Architectural Designs.
+The Town Council appointed local commercial contractors Ben E Morgan Building Ltd to undertake the extension and renovation works, which have been designed by local architects Morgan Architectural Designs.

 For the last ten years, the Town Council office has been situated in the Princes Centre off of Clifford Road where it played a major role in securing the building to allow for the continuation of daycare provisions for the elderly and adults with learning disabilities.
 The Centre has since grown to become a highly successful organisation winning many awards.
 Their success has meant that they now require the office space that the Town Council occupy and regrettably have given notice to the Town Council that the lease will end in December 2023.